PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 Option              | Description
 --------------------|--------------------
-destination         | the I2P destination of a udpserver tunnel, required parameter address             | IP address to bind local UDP endpoint to, defaults to `127.0.0.1` port                | port to bind local UDP endpoint to, required parameter gzip                | turns internal compression off if set to false. true by default
+destination         | The I2P destination of a udpserver tunnel, required parameter address             | IP address to bind local UDP endpoint to (default: `127.0.0.1`) port                | Port to bind local UDP endpoint to, required parameter gzip                | Turns internal compression off if set to false. (default: false) keys                | Keys for destination.
+When same for several tunnels, will be using same destination for every tunnel.

 `udpserver` forwards traffic from N I2P destinations to 1 local UDP endpoint